Self-love: The anatomy of confidenceAug 11, 2021

 From listening to uplifting music, pacing our speech, holding a power stance or indeed a beat of silence.

-Making and maintaining eye contact, learning proper breathing, and posture - confidence in this area really can be learned and developed by studying and practicing the symbiotics of body language, charisma and presence until a degree of competence enables confidence.
+Making and maintaining eye contact, learning proper breathing, and posture - confidence in this area really can be learned and developed by studying and practising the symbiotics of body language, charisma and presence until a degree of competence enables confidence.

 The second pillar of confidence is, at first glance, about how we appear in relation to others.